rpm-software-management/rpm/docs/manual/tags.md

 ## Signatures and digests

-[Signatures](signatures.md) allow to verify the origin of a package.
+[Signatures](signatures.md) allow for verifying the origin of a package.

 Tag Name          | Value| Type         | Description
 ------------------|------|--------------|------------